imansadegh/Terraform/README.md

 brew install terraform
 ```
 ## Important Commands in Terraform
-with this command you can initialize of terraform
+with this command you can initialize of terraform- when you write this command , one folder with name ".terraform" create for your project
 ```
 terraform init
 ```